 5th May 20

 Productivity is a challenge for the UK economy.
 Since 2008, the Office of National Statistics has reported that UK output per hour has flatlined after more than 10 years of solid growth.

 Retail has additional challenges due to the structural shift as online spend has grown.
 So there has never been a better time to get to grips with your productivity opportunities.

-Collecting and analyzing data to create actionable productivity insights is essential.
+Collecting and analysing data to create actionable productivity insights is essential.
 Here are my top data analytics tips to power your productivity:

-A trend within retail has been to simplify in-store leadership structures and remove layers of expensive management to create a flexible leadership team and reduce costs.
-A workstudy technique called day in the life role study produces a data set that can be analyzed to highlight how leaders spend their time and show whether there is a clear differentiation between the leadership roles.
+- How do the leaders spend their time? – A trend within retail has been to simplify in-store leadership structures and remove layers of expensive management to create a flexible leadership team and reduce costs.
+A workstudy technique called day in the life role study produces a data set that can be analysed to highlight how leaders spend their time and show whether there is a clear differentiation between the leadership roles.
 We’ve seen data that shows supervisors spending over 80% of their time in general assistant role and middle manager layers where there is significant overlap between the roles above and below them; both are situations you’d want to change to drive productivity.
-The data analytics give you a robust basis to identify opportunities to right-size leadership teams and create the role clarity that is needed for effective leadership.
+The data analytics give you a robust basis to identify opportunities to right-size leadership teams and create the role clarity that is needed for effective leadership